 Fight for the Future for now, and we're looking for more funding for more teams, and longer runs.

-Are you funding other things, like films, TV shows, books, software projects, journalism, community spaces, etc?
+Are you funding other things, like films, TV shows, apps, books, software projects, journalism, community spaces, etc?

 There are many other valid ways to change the world of course, but we think this particular one (A-Teams) is very effective and not getting used as much as it should.
 We want to change that, and our resources are limited, so we have to stay focused on this singular mission.

-Do I really have to fill out an application?
+Do I really have to send in an application?